theta-hwtestrealm/Threecovery/README.md

 - The device cannot be reset.
 All information is scrubbed, and i haven't found any unobfuscated data

-- This tool is also a good way to see usage statistics and other unique information
+- This tool is also a good way to see usage statistics and other very unique information that would take you hours to collect otherwise

 - Use this at your own peril, at your own demise! ⛈️ <sub>(Please only use if you're confident in your usage and its permissibility)</sub>